 The adoption of a spatial perspective gained momentum in the 1980s, coinciding with the spatial turn that redefined human beings by their spatial existence as well as their historical.
 As stated by Soja (2010), the concept of spatial justice provides a theoretical framework for understanding the relationship between space, justice, and politics.
-Soja argues that spatial arrangements such as distribution of resources, opportunities, and access to public spaces, reflect social, economic, and political power dynamics.
+Soja argues that spatial arrangements such as the distribution of resources, opportunities, and access to public spaces reflect social, economic, and political power dynamics.
 Hence, spatial arrangements contribute to inequalities, while they have the potential to promote more equitable urban environments.
 The spatial dimension of justice manifests in the struggles over geographies and locational discrimination of people based on their class, race, and gender.
 The unequal distribution of rights to physical space and the dictation of women's movement by gender roles imposed by patriarchal systems undermine the concept of equality.
-This patriarchal influence extends to the political organisation of space which exists in top-down approaches that result from external processes regarding the distribution (Soja, 2010).
+This patriarchal influence extends to the political organisation of space, which exists in top-down approaches that result from external processes such as post-colonial policies, or bottom-up approaches that result from local decision-making processes regarding the distribution (Soja, 2010).